My 15% Solutions For Reducing My Impact On Climate Change (And That May Inspire You As Well)

 Now, this is a hard one as I occasionally fly for The Liberators.
-With our purpose of unleashing organisational superpowers all over the world, some travel seems necessary.
+For example, 2019 and 2020 saw 15 flights.
+With our purpose of unleashing organizational superpowers all over the world, some travel seems necessary.

-Thankfully, Barry Overeem and I recently decided to restrict air travel to Europe and the east coast of the US.
+Thankfully, Barry Overeem and I recently decided to restrict air travel.
+From 2021 and forward, I will restrict my flying to a minimum altogether.
 We also travel by train whenever possible.
 CO2 emissions of trains are tiny compared to flying and driving.
-Our recent trips to Bern, Hamburg and Berlin were all by train.
+Our recent trips to Bern, Hamburg, and Berlin were all by train.
 Although the trips are certainly longer — between 5 and 9 hours by train compared to 1 and 2 hours by airplane— we find it a more relaxing way to travel anyways.
 And spending several hours on a train is a great way to get more writing done.
 We also compensate for our travel — regardless of type — by planting trees through Trees for All.
 Again, not perfect.
 But a step in the right direction.